 PMS, Cramps, and Irregular Periods

-A girl's periods can cause some uncomfortable symptoms.
+Periods can cause some uncomfortable symptoms.
 Most of the time, there's no reason for concern.
-But some problems need care from your daughter's doctor.
+But some problems need care from a doctor.

 Here's how to help your daughter cope with most period problems.